kadirlofca/kadirlofca.github.io/src/content/projects/01-magnolia-house-vr.md

 ![The solarium in the virtual Historic Magnolia House](../images/magnolia/04-magnolia-solarium.gif)

-On January 11 2021, I sent an email to a professor, saying I was interested in working with him on this project.
-He asked me to create a traffic system in Unity as an assessment.
-I installed Unity for the first time and programmed a traffic system on a small level.
-The professor liked what I made and we started working together on the Magnolia House VR project.
+On January 11, 2021, I emailed a professor expressing my interest in the project.
+He assigned me the task of creating a Unity traffic system as an assessment.
+After installing Unity for the first time, I successfully programmed the system on a small level, impressing the professor and initiating our collaboration on the Magnolia House VR project.

 ## Project Requirements
 - 3D model of the house and immersive audio